chem.cr v0.6.0

 • Object-oriented API for accessing and manipulating molecules.
 It follows the topology commonly used in Protein Data Bank (PDB) file format: Structure (or model) → Chain → Residue → Atom.

-• Type safety (assigning a number to the atom's name will result in a compilation error)
+• Type safety (assigning a number as the atom's name will result in an error at compilation time).

 Installation